juniorxxue/juniorxxue.github.io/posts/2023-04-27-intrinsic.md

 ---
-title: Formalise Your Type System, Intrinsically
+title: Formalise your type system, intrinsically
 ---

 This is [a problem session talk](https://hkuplg.github.io/2023/04/27/intrinsical-typing/) I gave in HKU PL Gruop, the abstract of the talk is: